-Malnutrition is widely prevalent in hospitalized patients yet highly underdiagnosed (1).
+Malnutrition is widely prevalent in hospitalized patients and long-term care residents yet highly underdiagnosed (1).

 Registered dietitians (RDs) play an important role in identifying malnutrition in at-risk patients by conducting comprehensive nutrition assessments.

 By performing an important component of the nutrition assessment, called a nutrition-focused physical exam (NFPE), RDs can help identify malnutrition.

 Many RDs, however, are faced with barriers that prevent them from performing NFPEs such as inadequate training and education or discomfort with touching patients (2).

 This article serves as a beginner’s guide on how to confidently conduct a thorough NFPE.

 The importance of the nutrition-focused physical exam

 The NFPE is a system-based examination of each region of the body to assess for physical findings related to nutrition.

 The exam requires a critical eye to determine color, shape, texture, and size of the patient.